shadeed/rtl-styling/posts/rtl-styling.md

 }
 ```

-Though the last commit in the Github repo was 4 years ago (Nov 2015).
+Note, however, that the last commit in the GitHub repository was four years ago (November 2015).

-### 2) RTLCSS
+### 2. RTLCSS
-[RTLCSS](https://rtlcss.com/) by Mohammad Younes is a Framework for converting Left-To-Right (LTR) to Right-To-Left (RTL) stylesheets.
+[RTLCSS](https://rtlcss.com/) by Mohammad Younes is a framework for converting LTR style sheets to RTL.

-The difference in this tool is that it can only run on the build version of a CSS file.
-For example, if you have a project with 50+ Sass components, RTLCSS will come in handy to parse the compiled CSS file and create an RTL version of it.
+The difference with this tool is that it only runs on the build version of a CSS file.
+For example, if you have a project with 50+ Sass components, RTLCSS will come in handy for parsing the compiled CSS file and creating an RTL version of it.

 ## Practical Examples
 ### Website Header
-I designed a layout specially for the goal of showing you how I would approach and think about flipping it to a Right-to-left layout.
+I’ve designed a layout specially to show you how I would approach and think about flipping it to a RTL layout.

 ![](../../img/blog.png)

-Let's start with the header component.
-To code it properly, I outlined a general skeleton for the header.
-Notice that I divided the header into main and subsections.
-Also, I added start and end classes for the sections.
+Let’s start with the header component.
+To code it properly, I’ve outlined a general skeleton.
+Notice that I’ve divided the header into a main section and subsections.
+Also, I’ve added start and end classes for the sections.

 ![](../../img/header-skeleton-1.png)